Biographical Information of

 holding a raised jack handle.
 I thought he was going to smash my brains in.
 He

 shoved my head around to look at Glen.
 There was no wound on him.
-We finally

 arrived at the Hanoi Hilton.
 Glen was alive.
 I never saw him again but I heard